1,000+ Opportunities

 Learn more: Local Health Departments Advancing Equity: An Inside-Out Approach (PDF) AppHealth: Use of Peer Support Specialists Food Councils and Students across NC Partner to Improve Health Equity in a New Internship Program Forsyth County: The Art of Helping Communities Feed Themselves Gaston County: Policy Protects People: Tobacco Advocacy Hyde County: Advancing Equity in Rural Eastern North Carolina North Carolina Cabarrus Health Alliance: Addressing Health Equity Infrastructure 2018-2019 Healthy Communities Annual Report 2019-2020 Healthy Communities Annual Report Healthy Food Access in Community Venues Breastfeeding Friendly Designation The Healthy Communities Program is administered by the Healthy Communities Program Consultants: Staff Role Phone Karen Stanley Program Manager 919-604-3616 Ryan Ward Program Consultant 252-333-8913 Daniel Sims Program Consultant 919-426-1028 Enlarge/Download Consultant Map

-Based on current listing details, eligibility includes: County and district health departments across North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: County and district health departments across North Carolina.
+Confirm the full requirements in the official notice before applying.